Some posts contain compensated links. Please read this disclaimer for more info.

 Preparing The Yeast

-- To the slightly heated milk, add 1 yeast cube (you can use dry yeast if you prefer, but it’s better to use the fresh), 1 spoon of sugar and 1 spoon of flour.
-Leave to rest.
+- To the warm milk, add the yeast cube (you can use dry yeast if you prefer, but it's better to use fresh), sugar and flour.
+Leave to activate (when it bubbles, it's ready)

 Preparing The Dough

-- When the mixture has doubled in size, roll the dough and cut into six little piles.
+- When the mixture has doubled in size, roll the dough and cut into six pieces

-- Roll out each pile into a circle.
-Cut each circle into eight equal triangles, and them roll into the shape shown in the picture.
-Create a bend into the middle to create a slight arc.
+- Roll out each piece into a circle.
+Cut each circle into eight equal triangles, and then roll into the shape shown in the picture in the blog post.
+Create a bend into the middle to create a slight arc